Application for employment: Socio-environmental qualifications

 Companies may be interested in the applicant's social environment because it can inform them of their personality, interests, and qualities.
 For example, if they are extremely active within an organization, that may demonstrate their ability to communicate well with others.
-Being in management may demonstrate their leadership ability as well as their determination.
+Being in management may demonstrate their leadership and determination.

 Photograph

-Customs vary from country to country when it comes to the inclusion or non-inclusion of a photograph of the applicant.
-In many English-speaking countries, notably the United States, this is not customary, and books or websites giving recommendations about how to design an application typically advise against it unless explicitly requested by the employer.
+Customs vary from country to country regarding whether a photograph of the applicant is included.
+In many English-speaking countries, notably the United States, this is not customary, and books or websites offering guidance on designing an application typically advise against it unless explicitly requested by the employer.
 In other countries (for instance, Germany), the inclusion of a photograph of the applicant is still common, and many employers would consider an application incomplete without it.

 In other non-English speaking European countries

 France

 In France, the 2006 Equal Opportunities Act requires companies with more than 50 employees to request an anonymous application (CV anonyme).